project-ida/two-state-quantum-systems/src/03-a-two-state-system-in-a-quantised-field.md

 eye_sigmaz
 ```

-What's useful about this unwieldy tensorised $\sigma_z$ operator is that it only acts on the two-state part and leaves the field part unchanged
+What's useful about this unwieldy tensorised $\sigma_z$ operator is that it only acts on the two-state part and leaves the field part unchanged - this is because we put the identity operator first.

 ```python
 eye_sigmaz * two_minus